-LeBron's Game 3 dunk sets social media on fire
+LeBron's dunk sets social media on fire, but Warriors win Game 3

-The Golden State Warriors and Cleveland Cavaliers were engaged in a close battle in the fourth quarter of Wednesday’s Game 3 of the NBA Finals.
+The Golden State Warriors defeated the Cleveland Cavaliers 110-102 on Wednesday night to take a commanding 3-0 lead in the best-of-seven NBA Finals.

-But on social media, much of the chatter was about LeBron James’ first-quarter dunk.
+But on social media, much of the chatter early in the evening was about LeBron James’ first-quarter dunk.

-The Cavs came out shooting early in the game, quickly making seven of their first 13 shots.
+The Cavs came out shooting early, quickly making seven of their first 13 shots.
 But one of the misses was on purpose.

 James threw a pass to himself off the backboard for a slam dunk as Cleveland raced to a 16-4 early lead.